 In Upper Marlboro, a lot of people use the subway to get to work every day though Upper Marlboro is a relatively small town.
 Those that ride the subway are primarily traveling out of town to good jobs in other cities.

 Upper Marlboro is an extremely ethnically-diverse town.
 The people who call Upper Marlboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Upper Marlboro residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Upper Marlboro include English, Irish, Italian, and European.
+Important ancestries of people in Upper Marlboro include English, Irish, European, and Italian.

 The most common language spoken in Upper Marlboro is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Portuguese.